metorikhq/metorik-helper/readme.txt

 Tired of spending half your day waiting for WooCommerce reports to load?
 Metorik spins up detailed reports and charts faster than any other tool available.
 It also reduces the load on your site's admin dashboard since you can do everything from Metorik, as such making your site faster.

+= Powerful and custom reporting =

+Metorik includes [a ton of reports](https://metorik.com/features/reports?ref=wporg), covering everything from revenue to sales by state, customer stats and cart abandonment metrics.
+Every report can be exported, all charts can be downloaded as beautiful custom images, and you can forecast any report in a single click.

+Better yet, every single report can be filtered, letting you build custom reports with zero code using our intuitive segmenting system.

 = Every KPI you could ask for =

 What's your average customer LTV (lifetime value)?
 What's your average numbers of items per order?
 How many of product A or variation B did you sell last month?
 If these are questions you've always wanted answers for, Metorik will be a lifesaver.

+= Custom Dashboards =

+With Metorik, you can build custom dashboards and reports.
+Include the metrics and KPIs you track, custom segments (more on that below), and share dashboards you create with your team.

+Using our drag and drop builder, it's easy to build the reporting dashboard your business needs - no coding required.

 = Segment everything by anything =